2019 Program Requirements Medicare

-If your EHR vendor is unable to offer 2015 Edition CEHRT for the 2019 EHR reporting period, you can apply for a hardship exception to avoid a payment adjustment.
+If your EHR vendor is unable to offer 2015 Edition CEHRT for the 2019 EHR reporting period, you can apply for a hardship exception to avoid a payment reduction.

-In order to be approved for this hardship exception, eligible hospitals and CAH(s) must attest to facing Extreme and Uncontrollable Circumstances that prevented them from demonstrating meaningful use.
+In order to receive this hardship exception, eligible hospitals and CAH(s) must have faced Extreme and Uncontrollable Circumstances that prevented them from demonstrating meaningful use, and attest to such circumstances.
 More information and hardship exception applications for the 2019 reporting year can be found here.

 Additional Information for Clinicians

-Beginning in 2018, all eligible clinicians previously participating in the Medicare Promoting Interoperability Program are now required to report on Quality Payment Program (QPP) requirements.
-For more information on the Quality Payment Program, visit this website.
+Beginning in 2017, all eligible clinicians who may have previously participated in the Medicare Promoting Interoperability Program are now required to report on Quality Payment Program (QPP) requirements.
+For more information on the QPP, visit this website.